-OBJECTIVE V.1 The City shall protect air quality through the appropriate siting of development and associated public facilities by requiring landscape buffers and setbacks to prevent wind shadows.
-Policy V.1.1 The City shall require that all appropriate air quality permits are obtained prior to the issuance of development orders, so that minimum air quality levels established by the Florida Department of Environmental Protection are maintained in the City.
-OBJECTIVE V.2 The City in order to protect the quality and quantity of current and projected water sources, hereby establishes a 300 foot wellfield protection area around community water system wells.
-In addition, the City in order to protect prime water recharge areas shall limit development in these areas as specified in Policy IV.5.5 of this Comprehensive Plan Policy V.2.1 The City shall as part of the development review process require the coordination of development plans with the Florida Department of Environmental Protection and the Water Management District to assist in monitoring uses which may impact the City's current and projected water sources.
+- OBJECTIVE V.1 The City shall continue to enforce provisions within the site plan review process to protect air quality through the appropriate siting of development and associated public facilities. - Policy V.1.1 The City shall continue to require that all appropriate air quality permits are obtained prior to the issuance of development orders, so that minimum air quality levels established by the Florida Department of Environmental Protection are maintained in the City. - OBJECTIVE V.2 The City, in order to protect the quality and quantity of current and projected water sources, hereby establishes a 500-foot wellfield protection area around community water system wells.
+In addition, the City, in order to protect high groundwater aquifer recharge areas, shall limit development in these areas as specified in the high groundwater aquifer recharge protection policy of the Sanitary Sewer, Solid Waste, Drainage, Potable Water and Natural Groundwater Aquifer Recharge Element of this Comprehensive Plan. - Policy V.2.1 The City shall, as part of the development review process, require the coordination of development plans with the Florida Department of Environmental Protection and the Water Management District to assist in monitoring uses which may impact the City's current and projected water sources.